The hospitality industry is resilient. It will bounce back. It was proven with SARS and it will be proven again with Coronavirus.

 Here's an idea...Do you have an onsite restaurant?
-Partner with a transportation company and offer dining experiences with door-to-door service.
+Partner with a transportation company and offer unique guest experiences with door-to-door service.
 No public transport crowds to contend with.
 And while you’re at it, spread your restaurant tables further apart so guests feel comfortable during their dining experience.

 You don’t have to make huge moves.
 But you do need to do small things, consistently, in a great way.
-Having fewer guests means you have more bandwidth to offer impeccable service.
+Having fewer guests means you have more bandwidth to create an impeccable customer experience and deliver convenient customer service.

 People are nervous and they want to be looked after.
-And while small gestures may not seem like big business moves, they’re loyalty builders.
+And while small gestures may not seem like big business moves, they build loyal customers.
 This is what hospitality is all about and it’s exactly how you’ll keep your customers coming back.

 6. Keep marketing

 Revenue is down so you’re cutting costs.
 But cutting your marketing budget entirely carries enormous risk.
 Your customers will lose sight of you and your competitors will gain the advantage.
 You must hold your ground during this crisis.
 By maintaining a streamlined marketing program during the tough times, you’ll have a platform of strength to build upon once circumstances improve.

 Refocus your expenditure, review the tools you have access to, embrace user-generated content for cost effective marketing campaigns, adjust your messaging and be compassionate.
 Bring your brand to life with a human-centered approach that enhances the guest experience and drives customer loyalty.